Ancient History Playlist

 Prelims Strategy Tips

-The Indus Valley Civilization had over 1,000 sites spread across modern India, Pakistan, and Afghanistan.
-Each major site has distinctive features that reveal the diversity and advancement of Harappan culture.
+The IVC had over 1,000 sites spread across modern India, Pakistan, and Afghanistan.
+For UPSC, it's essential to link each major site to its unique features to understand the diversity and technological sophistication of the Harappan culture.

-The Indus Valley Civilization had over 1,000 sites spread across modern India, Pakistan, and Afghanistan.
-Each major site has distinctive features that reveal the diversity and advancement of Harappan culture.
+The IVC had over 1,000 sites spread across modern India, Pakistan, and Afghanistan.
+For UPSC, it's essential to link each major site to its unique features to understand the diversity and technological sophistication of the Harappan culture.

 Major Indus Valley Sites and Key Features